Vinci-da-Gama/Poker_Hand_Sorter-2023/README.md

 ```

 > Step 3
 Learn and understand the poker hand rules.
-Then define ranks and cardValue.
+Split 1 line into 2 lists.
-Find Rank and combition for ['AH', '9S', '4D', 'TD', '8S'] -- Player 1
+['AH', '9S', '4D', 'TD', '8S'] -- Player 1
-Find Rank and combition for ['4H', 'JS', '3C', 'TC', '8D'] -- Player 2
+['4H', 'JS', '3C', 'TC', '8D'] -- Player 2

 > Step 4
-Take 1 line, split that line into 2 arrays, then compare according to the poker hand sorter rules, then record the result, and also display the result in the terminal.
+Take 1 line [AH 9S 4D TD 8S 4H JS 3C TC 8D], split that line into 2 arrays, then compare according to the poker hand sorter rules, then record the result, and also display the result in the terminal and file.